LID-DS/LID-DS/README.rst

 Acknowledgements
 ----------------

-This work was partly funded by the German Federal Ministry of Education and Research within the project `Explicit Privacy-Preserving Host Intrusion Detection System (EXPLOIDS)`_ (BMBF 16KIS0522K) and `Competence Center for Scalable Data Services and Solutions (ScaDS) Dresden/Leipzig`_ (BMBF 01IS14014B).
+This work was partly funded by the German Federal Ministry of Education and Research within the project `Explicit Privacy-Preserving Host Intrusion Detection System (EXPLOIDS)`_ (BMBF 16KIS0522K) and `Competence Center for Scalable Data Services and Solutions (ScaDS) Dresden/Leipzig`_ (BMBF 01IS14014B and BMBF 01IS18026B).

 .. _Explicit Privacy-Preserving Host Intrusion Detection System (EXPLOIDS): http://www.exploids.de
 .. _Competence Center for Scalable Data Services and Solutions (ScaDS) Dresden/Leipzig: http://www.scads.de